-- Insurers and those acting on their behalf are to deal with claims in a manner consistent with the objects of the Act, the below principles and the general duties under Division 6.2 of the Act. - 4.6 These principles apply across all claims management aspects for the life of a claim: - 4.6.1 proactively support the claimant to optimise their recovery and return to work or other activities, - 4.6.2 make decisions justly and expeditiously, - 4.6.3 act objectively with honesty and professionalism at all times, - 4.6.4 detect and deter fraud, and - 4.6.5 communicate with the claimant and keep them informed of the progress of their claim. - 4.7 If an insurer does not deal with claims in a manner consistent with these principles, the Authority will take appropriate action as per the Authority's compliance and enforcement strategy. - 4.8 In circumstances where more than one insurer is involved in the management of a claimant's statutory benefits claim and/or damages claim, the insurers will: - 4.8.1 proactively and regularly share information with each other, - 4.8.2 promptly respond to requests from each other, - 4.8.3 ensure the claimant understands which insurer will be managing each aspect of the claim process and the reasons why, and
+- 4.5 Insurers and those acting on their behalf are to deal with claims in a manner consistent with the objects of the Act, the below principles and the general duties under Division 6.2 of the Act. - 4.6 These principles apply across all claims management aspects for the life of a claim: - 4.6.1 proactively support the claimant to optimise their recovery and return to work or other activities, - 4.6.2 make decisions justly and expeditiously, - 4.6.3 act objectively with honesty and professionalism at all times, - 4.6.4 detect and deter fraud, - 4.6.5 communicate with the claimant and keep them informed of the progress of their claim, and - 4.6.6 take into account the health emergency caused by the COVID-19 pandemic on a claimant's circumstances when making decisions about a claim, including decisions related to disputes, and the claimant's ability to comply with obligations or timeframes under the Act, regulations or these Guidelines. - 4.7 If an insurer does not deal with claims in a manner consistent with these principles, the Authority will take appropriate action as per the Authority's compliance and enforcement strategy. - 4.8 In circumstances where more than one insurer is involved in the management of a claimant's statutory benefits claim and/or damages claim, the insurers will:

-4.8.4 work collaboratively to ensure a consistent and seamless claim experience for the claimant.
+- 4.8.1 proactively and regularly share information with each other, - 4.8.2 promptly respond to requests from each other, - 4.8.3 ensure the claimant understands which insurer will be managing each aspect of the claim process and the reasons why, and - 4.8.4 work collaboratively to ensure a consistent and seamless claim experience for the claimant.